On classic $n$-universal quadratic forms over dyadic local fields: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Prof. Yong Hu and Prof. Fei Xu for helpful discussions and suggestions.
+The author would like to thank Prof. Yong Hu and Prof. Fei Xu for their helpful discussions and suggestions, and thank Prof. Beli for reading an earlier draft and providing many helpful comments.
 This work was supported by a grant from the National Natural Science Foundation of China (Project No. 12171223).